-10 The useful life of photovoltaic systems has been estimated at 25 years, a figure supported by studies and analyses and consistent with most of the current evaluations in the sector; please note that this figure is conservative, given that technological development is increasing the useful life of the systems, bringing it towards 30 years for those with the best performance.
-ENEA 2021, "II fine vita del fotovoltaico in Italia" (The End-of-life of Photovoltaics in Italy); Sodhi, Banaszek, Magee, Rivero-Hudec, 2022, "Economic Lifetimes of Solar Panels".
-11 ISPRA data for 2021, Report 363/2022.
+10 The useful life of photovoltaic systems has been estimated at 25 years, scenario supported by studies and analyses and consistent with most of the current evaluations in the sector; please note that this figure is conservative, given that technological development is increasing the useful life of the systems, bringing it towards 30 years for those with the best performance.
+ENEA 2021, "Il fine vita del fotovoltaico in Italia" (The Endof-life of Photovoltaics in Italy); Sodhi, Banaszek, Magee, Rivero-Hudec, 2022, "Economic Lifetimes of Solar Panels".
+11 "Emission factors for the production and consumption of electricity in Italy", 2024.

-12 Bank of Italy, "2023 Environmental Report"; Bank of Italy, "2023 Environmental Report, Methodological Notes".
+12 Bank of Italy, "2024 Environmental Report".